Let's talk about Kombucha!

 Do you REALLY know what you are actually buying?

-The name (Kombucha) will be the same, the packaging will be pretty, the description will wow you with exotic flavors and with probiotic content.
+When you buy a product in a store, the name on the bottle (Kombucha) will be the same, the packaging will be pretty, the description will wow you with exotic flavors and with probiotic content.
 It might even taste great.

 But the question remains: do you really know everything that you should know about this Kombucha?